 Vitamin D and Insulin Resistance in PCOS

-Statistics reveal that 40-50% of women with this condition experience impaired glucose tolerance and compensatory hyperinsulinemia.
-Approximately 10% will eventually develop type 2 diabetes.[5]Vitamin D and Bone Health — Cleveland Clinic
+PCOS Metabolic Risk Profile: Insulin resistance is a defining characteristic of the PCOS phenotype.[16]Vitamin D Supplementation and Prevention of Type 2 Diabetes — Lancet View source Statistics reveal that 40–50% of affected women experience impaired glucose tolerance, and approximately 10% will eventually develop type 2 diabetes.[5]Vitamin D and Bone Health — Cleveland Clinic View source

 Mechanisms Linking Vitamin D to Endocrine Function